-It is normal for both the LAN and the Internet lights to flash occasionally, showing data moving about.
+It is normal for the Wi-Fi (WLAN), LAN and/or Internet lights to flash occasionally, showing data moving about.

 NOTE: If you received a CD with your modem, DO NOT USE IT.
 Your modem is pre-configured and there is no need for any additional software for your computer.
+We advise you to discard the CD.